 One look at the map and you’ll see what all this means.
 Iceland’s isolated location way up in the North Atlantic makes importing goods quite expensive.
 So most goods and services have to carry a higher price tag to cover costs.
 As a visitor, you’ll find that hotel accommodation in Iceland is quite high.
 Rental cars and restaurant meals can all add up.
-So it is in the bars, restaurants, hotels and shops that you’ll see the costs in Iceland stack up.
+So it is in the bars, restaurants, hotels, and shops that you’ll see the costs in Iceland stack up.
 Like we said though there are many ways to travel on a budget in Iceland.
 So don’t be disheartened and read on!
 High prices and good salaries for those who work in Iceland.

 The ultimate money-saving tip

-Ok, we admit that we might be a little bias here.
+Ok, we admit that we might be a little biased here.
 But our number one money-saving tip is this.
 Hire a campervan!
 Simple but effective, and we’ll explain why.

-If you’re hiring a camper or a motorhome in Iceland then you have your transport, accommodation and kitchen all rolled into one.
+If you’re renting a camper in Iceland then you have your transport, accommodation, and kitchen all rolled into one.
 This means that you can save money in multiple ways.
 It also means that you will be able to budget in advance much more easily.
 After the cost of hiring a camper, you can factor in around $10 a night per person to camp.
 So that’s your transportation and accommodation pretty much sorted.
 You will also need to consider the price of gas in Iceland and look at how much mileage you have planned.
 But the savings available to you from hiring a van are very real.

 The best time of year for a budget trip to Iceland